GeorgeHernandez/GeorgeHernandez/Opinions/index.md

 # My opinions

-Ah, you've made it here.
-Again I'm sharing some of my opinions to express myself and maka a minor contribution to society.
+On this page I'm sharing some of my opinions to express myself and maka a minor contribution to society.

 - I'm not here to write long elaborate manifestos about everything, but rather to make short expressive statements on select subjects.
 - I'm not here to totally change the world.
-I'm just muttering to myself on GitHub, not making massive statements on every social media platform.
+I'm not doing a sophisticated coordinated campaign utilizing every social media platform.
+Rather I'm just muttering to myself on GitHub.

 ## Content